marc2332/bliss/doc/docs/config_p201.md

     is ignored as this channel cannot be used to count

 !!! note
-    If a bliss rpc *address* is set, the `type` is ignored.
-In this case it is specified at the bliss rpc server command line.
+    If a BLISS rpc *address* is set, the `type` is ignored.
+In this case it is specified at the BLISS rpc server command line.

 ### Configuring 2 or more *independent* cards